 5 Strategies to be an Evidence-Based OT Practitioner

-If your OT school was anything like mine, the importance of occupation-based and evidence-based practice was drilled into your head on a near-daily basis.
+If your occupational therapy program was anything like mine, the importance of occupation-based and evidence-based practice was drilled into your head on a near-daily basis.
 While a variety of interventions were discussed, ones that had hard data to support their efficacy were exalted, whereas other, older interventions may have fallen out of favor.

 It seemed to be in direct opposition to all of the discussion of evidence-based practice (EBP) that my professors had spent significant time instilling the importance of to me.

 Now after having practiced a few years, I believe that almost every intervention has a time and place where it can be appropriate and effective, but I still try to think of the evidence behind something with every intervention choice I make.